 Filter words put distance between your readers and the action.
 Instead of being in the thick of things, they are watching someone else react to being in the thick of things.
 In our example, the reader doesn’t see a man pull out a knife, they see the protagonist watching a man pull out a knife.
 They don’t hear his footsteps come up behind them, they watch the character as she hears his footsteps.
 Still frightening, but not as frightening as it could be.
 Let’s rewrite the paragraph and eliminate the filter words so you can see the difference.

 “The man pulled a knife from his jacket pocket.
 If she didn’t get away now, in the next minute, it would be too late.
 There was a door across the room that she could get to before he got to her if she was lucky.
 Before she could change her mind, she ran for it.
 His footsteps sounded behind her as she raced across the room, her hand outstretched, reaching for the knob.”

-Make a point to look for filtering words when you edit your manuscript, as they are easy to miss.
-If you discover there are certain filtering words that you typically use, you can use the search function of your word processor to hunt them down.
+Make a point to look for filter words when you edit your manuscript, as they are easy to miss.
+If you discover there are certain filter words that you typically use, you can use the search function of your word processor to hunt them down.
 Once you find them, yank those filter words right out of there to crank up the fire for your readers.